pcottrell/laravel-openapi/docs/guide/parameters.md

 ```

 ::: tip
-Use @param tag in order to add description to {user} parameter.
+Use @param tag to add description to {user} parameter.
 :::

 The following definition will be generated: